katspaugh/3ds-life/README.md

 Where `192.168.0.54` is the IP address of the console from the previous step.

+## Result
+Here's the game I wrote.
+It's a simple Game of Life that creates cool generative patterns.

 <video controls="controls" src="https://user-images.githubusercontent.com/381895/213908522-c846f8d0-b8cd-404a-8323-84ae68f3f249.mov
 " width="640" />

 ## Conclusion